Aaron Franklin Barbecue MasterClass Review

 - While the MasterClass presents everything nicely in a single, structured course, you could probably piece together a lot of the recipes and techniques by watching various YouTube videos.

-At $90 I think the MasterClass is fairly priced.
+I think the MasterClass is fairly priced so long as you plan on watching at least one more class.
 The level of detail and quality of production is impressive.

 I think this would also make an excellent gift for anyone with an interest in barbecue.